5 Fun Local Things to Do in Ginza

-Ginza is home to a much older and traditional side of Tokyo and for that reason, you will find some of the city’s best stationary shops.
+Ginza is home to a much older and traditional side of Tokyo, and for that reason, you will find some of the city’s best stationery shops.
 In fact, the vast majority of them are all in Ginza.

-Whatever you do, don’t miss Ginza Itoya – the city’s most beloved 12-story stationary store.
-There are a couple thousand pens and endless stationary supplies.
+Whatever you do, don’t miss Ginza Itoya – the city’s most beloved 12-story stationery store.
+There are a couple of thousand pens and endless stationery supplies.
 Seriously, don’t miss this place.
-For a more in-depth guide to Ginza’s stationary scene , learn more in my book Hidden Tokyo.
+For a more in-depth guide to Ginza’s stationary scene, learn more in my book, Hidden Tokyo.

-Ginza has some of the finest places in the city for afternoon tea because of its traditional side.
-The Shiseido Parlour Salon is one of the most iconic establishments in the city for tea.
-It’s also one of the city’s oldest tearooms and is known especially for its parfaits.
-You can expect to fine in a ballroom on porcelain dishes, but it’s a truly unique Tokyo experience.
+Ginza has some of the finest places in the city for afternoon tea.
+Shiseido Parlour Salon is one of the most iconic establishments for tea.
+It’s also one of the city’s oldest tearooms and is known primarily for its parfaits.
+You can expect to dine in a ballroom on porcelain dishes, but it’s a genuinely unique Tokyo experience.

-Also, Laduree Tokyo Ginza is also located in the heart of Ginza at the Mitsukoshi Department Store.
+Also, you’ll find Laduree Tokyo Ginza in the heart of Ginza at the Mitsukoshi Department Store.
 It’s a beautiful tearoom with a classic Laduree vibe and a view of the city.

 Alternatively, if you’re not feeling a traditional afternoon tea vibe, you can also try Chazen for a Japanese tea ceremony.
 Reservations are mandatory.

-Ginza’s Kabuki Theater is one of the top things to do in Ginza and for good reason.
-This is a unique experience you cannot have outside of Japan and I highly recommend it.
+Ginza’s Kabuki Theater is one of the top things to do in Ginza and for a good reason.
+This is a unique experience you cannot have outside of Japan, and I highly recommend it.

-Although the show is not in English, you can attend either a full show or a single act which is more on the affordable side to.
+Although the show is not in English, you can attend either a full show or a single act which is more on the affordable side too.
 Purchase tickets ahead of time online.